RoyKlaasseBos/royklaassebos.github.io/README.md

               </ul>

            <div class="review">Review</div>
            <p>After an enervating intro song you can expect an outstanding clarification of the building blocks of Python.
-I would specifically recommend the <a href="https://www.youtube.com/watch?v=RHLU9Fl5ug&index=7&list=PLj8W7XIvO93paRBPCuGFGEC94xJofOgO5" target="blank">7th tutorial</a> about the the most prominent data structures which is as you can read in the comments a nice refresher / excellent summary.</p>
+I would specifically recommend the <a href="https://www.youtube.com/watch?v=RHLU9Fl5ug&index=7&list=PLj8W7XIvO93paRBPCuGFGEC94xJofOgO5" target="blank">7th tutorial</a> about the the most prominent data structures which is as you can read in the comments a nice refresher / excellent summary if you have some programming experience.</p>

           </div>